jlubo/memory-consolidation-stc/README.md

 	* __run_IRS__ - learn a memory representation, save the network state, and recall after 10 seconds; load the network state, apply intermediate stimulation, let the memory representation consolidate, and recall after 8 hours
 	* __run_varied_inhibition__ - learn a memory representation, save the network state, and recall after 10 seconds; load the network state, let the memory representation consolidate, and recall after 8 hours; do this for varied inhibition parameters
 	* __run_varied_size__ - learn a memory representation, save the network state, and recall after 10 seconds; load the network state, let the memory representation consolidate, and recall after 8 hours; do this for varied cell assembly size
-	* __connections.txt__ - the default connectivity matrix used for this paper; if this file is absent, the simulation program will automatically generate a new network structure
+	* __connections.txt__ - the default connectivity matrix used in this paper; if this file is absent, the simulation program will automatically generate a new connectivity structure

 * __run_binary_paper2/__: